 Land use and farming practices have changed, and altered the wider landscape, whilst buildings have evolved to serve the needs of people at different times.
-As noted in the introduction, the intent of the design statement is to ensure that new development, and smaller day-to-day adjustments, conserve or enhance Upham's distinctive character.
+As noted in the introduction, the intent of the design statement is to ensure that new development, and smaller day-to-day adjustments, conserve or enhance the distinctive character of the village.

-The conservation area, historic buildings, and the agricultural origins of the settlement can be seen as a defining source of village character.
-The Upham Conservation Area Technical Assessment September 2000 is a technical appraisal of the conservation area and defines and records the distinctive features of Upham. https://www.winchester.gov.uk/assets/attach/2 1712/Upham-Conservation-Area-Technical-Assessment-Sept-2000.pdf.
+The conservation area, historic buildings, and the agricultural origins of the village can be seen as a defining source of local character.
+The Upham Conservation Area Technical Assessment (September 2000) is a technical appraisal of the conservation area and defines and records its distinctive features (see Appendix 3).
 It is worth noting that not all historic buildings in the village are listed.
 However, they all still make an important contribution to local character.

-The approach to design proposals should begin with conserving the historic, rural, and village settlement character and appearance, and responding sensitively to the vernacular building traditions and the way they influence the look and feel of the village.
+The approach to design proposals should begin with conserving the historic, rural, and village character and appearance, and responding sensitively to the vernacular building traditions and the way they influence the look and feel of the village.

-When approaching a design, it is essential that a proposal is carefully considered within its setting, streetscape, and plot in order to properly understand its visual impact on the character of the village and how well it relates to adjoining buildings, natural features, and the surrounding landscape.
+When approaching a design, it is essential that a proposal is carefully considered within its setting, streetscene, and plot.
+This can help to properly understand a proposal's visual impact on the character of the village, and how well it relates to adjoining buildings, natural features, and the surrounding landscape.